 So, Molly spent a lot of her high school career undergoing chemo, hospital stays and spinal taps.
 She did this while also trying to juggle school work and friends.
 Molly finished her treatment in June of 2016, the summer before her senior year.
 There were a lot of ups and downs along the way.
 She developed steroid induced AVN (avascular necrosis) in her hips and knees.
 She received several surgeries at CHOP to help correct the damage, but eventually had a right hip replacement in July of 2016.
-In May of 2019 due to the AVN Molly had her left hip replaced.
-We are hoping that she will now be free of any pain and her knees will be spared.
+She went on to have her left hip replaced in May of 2019 and her right knee replaced in July 2021.
+We are hoping that she will now be free of any pain and her other knee will be spared.

 Click here for a video that Molly's sister, Maddy, made in June 2016 after Molly finished chemo.

 Molly is living life to its fullest!
 Molly finished her chemo in June of 2016 and went on to enjoy her senior year at Emmaus High School and graduate with her class of 2017.
-She just finished her fourth year at Lebanon Valley College in their 6 year doctorate of Physical Therapy program.
+She is in her last year at Lebanon Valley College in their 6 year doctorate of Physical Therapy program.
 She is having fun and working hard.
 We feel blessed that she has remained in remission and on June 4th, 2021 she was officially considered "cured"!.

 There are very exciting things happening in terms of leukemia treatment options!
 We hope to continue to support the researchers at St. Jude's in their developments!
 Click below to read more...